Teaching and Learning Classics at the University Level Vol. 3

 Purchase this book

-In my opinion, this volume constitutes an essential reference work for all those engaged in the instruction of Classics, as it addresses the most pertinent topics from a variety of methodologies, and it offers extremely useful materials and resources.
+In my opinion, these volumes constitute an essential reference work for all those engaged in the instruction of Classics, as they address the most pertinent topics from a variety of methodologies, and they offer extremely useful materials and resources.

 Dr. Rosa Mª Marina Sáez